 Rights of Motorcycle Riders

 A motorcyclist who fulfills all responsibilities and state requirements has just as much of a right to ride their bike as drivers do to operate their cars.
-Therefore, should a motorcyclist be involved in a traffic accident, they have the same right to hold any negligent parties accountable for any injuries suffered and/or any property damage sustained.
+Therefore, should a motorcyclist be involved in an accident, they have the same right to hold any negligent parties accountable for any injuries suffered and/or any property damage sustained.

 Motorcyclists are in greater danger of suffering catastrophic injuries or death in a crash than the occupants of passenger vehicles for the sole reason that a bike does not offer the same amount of protection as a fully enclosed car.
 For this reason, it is imperative that they are able to seek compensation for their losses.
 I have been riding motorcycles for over 35 years and so fully understand the threat of injury we face.
 Also, being an experienced motorcycle accident attorney in Indiana, I believe that all motorcyclists should be able to exercise their legal right to pursue compensation against at-fault motorists.
 In order to prevent traffic accidents, motorcyclists and drivers must all take their road responsibilities seriously.
 But until that time, I am here to help motorcyclists keep getting back onto their bikes.